-A faculty-supervised research endeavor, either Note: Open to students in the final year of the experimental of theoretical, in physics or as-Before enrolling, the student and faculty member must agree upon the project scope, background reading, milestones including student-faculty meeting schedule, and deliverables including final written report.
+experimental of theoretical, in physics or astronomy.
+Before enrolling, the student and faculty member must agree upon the project scope, background reading, milestones including student-faculty meeting schedule, and deliverables including final written report.

-Physics, Applied Physics or Astronomy streams of an Honours Physics and Astronomy pro-
+A faculty-supervised research endeavor, either Note: Open to students in the final year of the Physics, Applied Physics or Astronomy streams of an Honours Physics and Astronomy program.